-The Asian Century Could Belong to IndiaAuthor of the book Asian Century ... on a Knife-edge
+The Asian Century Could Belong to IndiaExecutive Director of the Asian Century Institute

 India has never managed to achieve three decades of 10 percent annual economic growth rates like China has.
 But in all its long history, India has never had a centralized regime like China has had for over 2,000 years, which could provide strong political leadership.
 “No single person can change India.
 You speak 320 different languages,” once said Singapore’s former Prime Minister Lee Kuan Yew.
 This diversity makes governance in India more complex than in China.
 However, the Indian economy has performed very well these past 25 years, and the prospects for continued development may be very good.